PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 |PhaserEditor|_ builds an internal model of many of the objects you define in the different files.
 When you add, delete or modify a set of resources, the project builders are executed and process the affected resources, and update the internal model.
 Let's see an example:

 All the asset keys you define in the `pack files <asset-pack-editor.html>`_ are part of the internal model, and UI parts like the `Animations Editor <animations-editor.html>`_ and the `Scene Editor <scene-editor.html>`_ read that model to find the resources needed to render the objects.
 The scene files and animations files do not keep a reference to the physical images, else they store the name of the asset keys, and at render time, they look into the internal project model the asset associated to a key and get the physical image location from the asset properties.
-When you modify a pack file, the internal model is updated, and the editors are refreshed so they will show the new content, if it is the case.
+When you modify a pack file, the internal model is updated, and the editors are refreshed so they will show the new content if it is the case.

 If for any reason, you think the editors or views are showing outdated or wrong information, you can force to build the internal model of the project.
 To do this, you can open the **Clean** dialog in *Project* |-| *Clean...*